wilhelm-murdoch/chamber/README.md

 Helm support is coming soon!

 ## Endpoints
-What follows is an exhaustive list of supported endpoints and how to interact with them.
+What follows is a list of supported endpoints and how to interact with them.

 ### General